LuxCoreRender/BlendLuxCore/doc/project_structure.md

 Note: If we have a context (i.e. `context is not None`) then we are in viewport render mode.
 If we have no context (`context is None`) then we are in final render or material preview mode.
 This is not explained/commented all the time in the code because it's such a fundamental concept.
-However, it's not like we have no context at all in final render mode, you can still get it with `bpy.context`.
-But it is not passed into the methods by the RenderEngine API in Blender.
+Important: It is forbidden by the Blender API to access the context during final render, so you should not resort to hacks like using `bpy.context` when there is no context passed into a function.

 Note also that nodes are not exported here, they have their own export methods in their classes (in the **nodes** directory, see below).